It was a long day. We had traveled up to Vancouver, British Columbia to do a demonstration. As it turned out, the

 carefully.
 There would be days when we'd go to the market place, or to the docks, and do our character studies.
 At

-could see a mental image of an opponent's side kick by listening to the inflection in his voice.
-In time, different
+see a mental image of an opponent's side kick by listening to the inflection in his voice.
+In time, different senses

 From the corner of my eye, I saw Kwan had noticed the man, and already, was rolling his eyes skyward.
 I could almost hear his thoughts, "What a firecracker this guy is!"